openedx/edx-documentation/en_us/open_edx_course_authors/source/proctored_exams/proctored_enabling.rst

 .. only:: Partners

-  By default, reviewers evaluate exam attempts according to a standard set of :ref:`online proctoring rules <CA Online Proctoring Rules>` that the proctoring service has provided.
+  By default, reviewers evaluate exam attempts according to a standard set of :ref:`online proctoring rules <Online Proctoring Rules>` that the proctoring service has provided.

 .. only:: Open_edX

   The rules for proctoring exams vary according to the proctoring service that you or your organization has chosen.
-However, the :ref:`online proctoring rules <CA Online Proctoring Rules>` that this guide lists are common to many proctoring services.
+However, the :ref:`online proctoring rules <Online Proctoring Rules>` that this guide lists are common to many proctoring services.

 .. note::